Resource Facilitator, Omaha & Northeastern Nebraska

 - Collaborate on organizational outreach initiatives and informational opportunities to increase awareness of prevention, education, advocacy, and supports across the state.

-Serving as the regional content specialist for BI and providing educational opportunities which will be documented and tracked.
+Serving as the regional content specialist for brain injury and providing educational opportunities which will be documented and tracked.

 - Provide education and training to professionals, organizations, and other entities.

 - Serve as a resource on brain injury issues for agencies and providers.